abhiknowswhy/system-design/README.md

 # system-design
-This repository is for document knowledge on system design concepts
+This repository is for documenting my knowledge on system design concepts